 Image: David Harrison / The Union

 Because of overcrowding and poor living conditions, mines and jails are considered breeding grounds for TB – South Africa’s biggest killer.
-To solve this issue, the Aurum Institute, TBHIVCare and RightToCare started screening inmates in South Africa’s Correctional Services.
+To solve this issue, the Aurum Institute, TBHIVCare and RightToCare have been screening inmates in South Africa’s Correctional Services.

 The Delft Approach

 One is a stationary digital X-ray for the largest facility, the Pollsmoor Prison in Cape Town.
-Pollsmoor, in the outskirts of Cape Town, is one of the oldest prisons in South Africa and has housed several other liberation-era heroes including Walter Sisulu, Ahmed Kathrada and Nelson Mandela.
-The inmates will be screened at a rate of around 200 per X-ray machine per day.
-The pay-per-image financial construction chosen for this removes the need for considerable initial investments, which is often the biggest hurdle.
+Pollsmoor, on the outskirts of Cape Town, is one of the oldest prisons in South Africa and has housed several other liberation-era heroes including Walter Sisulu, Ahmed Kathrada, and Nelson Mandela.
+The inmates have been screened at a rate of around 200 per X-ray machine per day.
+The pay-per-image financial construction chosen for this removed the need for considerable initial investments, which is often the biggest hurdle.

 Making an Impact

 Tuberculosis screening has become a part of the routine in the prison.
 At least 100 inmates are screened daily.
-The TB screening programme effectively fights the spread of the disease and the Pollsmoor’s prisoners are tested and treated for tuberculosis much faster.
-Watch the SABC report on the Pollsmoor Prison TB programme below.
+The TB screening program effectively fights the spread of the disease and the Pollsmoor’s prisoners are tested and treated for tuberculosis much faster.
+Watch the SABC report on the Pollsmoor Prison TB program below.